Language

 Hug

-ingredients of an omelet are eggs, butter, milk, salt and
+omelet are eggs, butter, milk, salt and pepper'.

 Inherit